varfish-org/varfish-server/docs_manual/developer_installation.rst

 Install Python Requirements
 ---------------------------

 Some required packages have dependencies that are usually not preinstalled.
 Therefore, run

 .. code-block:: bash

-    $ sudo apt install libsasl2-dev python-dev libldap2-dev libssl-dev
+    $ sudo bash utility/install_os_dependencies.sh

 Now, with the conda/Python environment activated, install all the requirements.